ayanmali/TMU-Security-Scraper/README.md

 NOTE: vector embeddings are stored in the table using PGVector.

 ## TODO
+- Replace "Toronto Police News Release" with an appropriate keyword based on incident details

 - Search feature ✅
     - Can use: OpenAI/Voyage Embeddings API, PGVector for search
     1. Generate embeddings✅